 Each team captain is encouraged to list sightings on eBird.
 In the spirit of expanding the citizen science value of eBird, the listings should comply with the typical standards of listing species accounts within a small habitat area with as much accuracy as possible.
 This will likely require the team captain to enter multiple lists through the Big Day.
 The purpose of entering these lists on eBird is not to verify the team lists for this event, but rather to build the valuable data that eBird compiles.

-Each team captain is encouraged to share their lists with their team participants and the GINTC to help us build our knowledge of the Galveston area’s year round nature tourism potential.
+Each team captain is encouraged to share their lists with their team participants and GINTC to help us build our knowledge of the Galveston area’s year-round nature tourism potential.
 An email address will be provided to team captains as the event nears to help with this information sharing.

-Teams will submit a filled out checklist at the countdown event hosted by Galveston Island Brewery from 5pm-9pm on Thursday, 6 August.
+Teams will submit a filled-out checklist at the countdown event held at Palisade Palms, beginning at noon on the 26th.
 Checklists will include team members contact information and will be used to identify the overall diversity that Galveston County has to offer at what’s considered the worst time of year for birding, but we all know and appreciate as “hot” all the time.

 Teams should emphasize rare and unexpected species in their lists as well as interesting and unique experiences they had during the event.
-We want to make this an annual event and having your adventures on record as recruiting tools is a huge benefit.
+As an annual event having your adventures on record as recruiting tools is a huge benefit.